transform-js/transform.js/README.md

 }
 ```

-Here is what you expect, also, JSON formatted :
+And here is what you want from transform.js:

 ```
 {